-Table 2.1 Air quality forecasting email sent on Monday 1 12 th December From: Jaume Targa, Netcen 12/12/2005 14:53:34 To: Air Quality Forecast Recipients Subject: Air Quality Forecasting - BUNCEFIELD OIL DEPOT FIRE Dear Colleagues, The national air quality monitoring network has not recorded any high England following yesterday's fire at the Buncefield oil depot. levels of air pollution in Southern A High Pressure System is currently building up over the UK and will r the moment, the plume has been buoyant enough to punch through t monitoring stations measuring moderate/high levels of air pollution.
-As you can see from the NOAA picture attached from 11.53 on 12th D towards Southampton and Weymouth with no risk in grounding.
+Table 2.1 Air quality forecasting email sent on Monday 1 12 th December From: Jaume Targa, Netcen 12/12/2005 14:53:34 To: Air Quality Forecast Recipients Subject: Air Quality Forecasting - BUNCEFIELD OIL DEPOT FIRE Dear Colleagues, The national air quality monitoring network has not recorded any high England following yesterday's fire at the Buncefield oil depot. levels of air pollution in Southern A High Pressure System is currently building up over the UK and will r the moment, the plume has been buoyant enough to punch through t monitoring stations measuring moderate/high levels of air pollution. emain, at least, for the next 48 hours.
+At he boundary layer.
+Hence, the lack of As you can see from the NOAA picture attached from 11.53 on 12th D towards Southampton and Weymouth with no risk in grounding.
 All th above the boundary layer.
-We're continuing to liaise with the Met Offic will ground. e pollution from the plume is still trapped At present, the only chances of pollution grounding are likely to be calplume.
-If this does happen, localised pollution events near the depote , , , As a cautionary approach, we have forecast MODERATE levels across East zones.
+We're continuing to liaise with the Met Offic will ground. ecember 2005, the plume is heading e pollution from the plume is still trapped ce now and trying to forecast when/if it At present, the only chances of pollution grounding are likely to be calplume.
+If this does happen, localised pollution events near the depote used by changes in the buoyancy of the may be expected.
+As a cautionary approach, we have forecast MODERATE levels across East zones.
 Greater London, Eastern and the South Yours, Jaume Targa Netcen